KHard2Bme/aws-jenkins-ec2-s3-with-terraform/README.md

 ---

 ## 📊 Outputs
+After successful deployment, Terraform will display the following outputs:

-- **Jenkins EC2 Public IP** – 🌐 Use this to access the Jenkins dashboard.
+Jenkins EC2 Public IP – 🌐 The public IP address of your Jenkins server.

+Jenkins Website URL – 🔗 The full URL to access Jenkins (e.g., http://<PUBLIC_IP>:8080).

-- **S3 Bucket Name** – 📦 The private bucket where build artifacts are stored.
+S3 Bucket Name – 📦 The private bucket where Jenkins stores build artifacts.

+Security Group ID – 🛡️ The ID of the security group applied to the Jenkins EC2 instance.

 ---